ecodynlab/GALUP/ExercisesM2/Exercise3.md

 # Module4 - Change Detection Exercise 1

 ## Description
-In this exercise, we will conduct a simple change detection exercise using GEE.
+In this exercise, we will conduct a simple deforestation assessment using GEE.

 ## Skills Developed
 - Selecting the appropriate sensor, time period, and image index for detecting change,